-Tentative approval of a preliminary plat shall be granted by the City Council only after it determines that the Development meets all of the standards for an area plan in Section 5.29.7.
-Final approval of a preliminary plat shall be granted by the City Council only after it determines that the Development meets all of the standards for a site plan in Section 5.29.6 and Section 5.29.8.
+Tentative approval of a preliminary plat shall be granted by the City Council only after it determines that the Development meets all of the standards for an area plan in Section 5.29.6.
+Final approval of a preliminary plat shall be granted by the City Council only after it determines that the Development meets all of the standards for a site plan in Section Error!
+Reference source not found. and Section 5.29.8.
 A final plat shall be approved by City Council if it is consistent with the approved final preliminary plat and meets all applicable laws, ordinances and regulations.